 “He has a good tactical judgement and knows how to pitch his argument.”

 Who’s Who Legal

 “A longstanding figure who is endorsed by market sources for his encyclopaedic understanding of domestic and EU public procurement law as well as state aid matters”

 James is a Master of the Bench of the Inner Temple and has been a Deputy High Court Judge.
 He is a member of the Bar of the Eastern Caribbean Supreme Court in its Antigua and Barbuda and of British Virgin Islands jurisdictions.
 He has been admitted ad hoc to the Bars of Bermuda, the Cayman Islands, Hong Kong, Malawi, Northern Ireland and Singapore.
 He is a former Chairman of the Law Reform Committee of the Bar Council.

 In addition to numerous articles, publications include:

-- Supperstone, Goudie and Walker on Judicial Review (co-editor and contributor of chapter on Bias) (fifth Edition 2014)
+- Supperstone, Goudie and Walker on Judicial Review (co-editor and contributor of chapter on Bias) (6th Edition 2017, Supplement 2019)

-- Formerly contributed chapters to Tolley’s Employment Handbook
+- Contributes chapters to Tolley’s annual Employment Handbook

 Supperstone, Goudie and Walker on Judicial Review was described by Lord Woolf as a “leading textbook” in R v Home Secretary, ex p Jeyeanthan 1 WLR 354 at 360C and has been reviewed as ‘the leading textbook in the field’, ‘wide in scope’, ‘rich in detail and authoritative in expression’, with ‘contributors superbly qualified for the task’, providing a ‘thorough, detailed analysis’ and ‘essential account’ and being an ‘essential’ reference volume.